jaeyk/comp_thinking_social_science/04_functional_programming.md

 ```

 ```
-## Warning in supportsMulticoreAndRStudio(...): [ONE-TIME WARNING] Forked
-## processing ('multicore') is not supported when running R from RStudio
-## because it is considered unstable.
-For more details, how to control forked
-## processing or not, and how to silence this warning in future R sessions, see ?
-## parallelly::supportsMulticore
+## Warning: Strategy 'multiprocess' is deprecated in future (>= 1.20.0).
+Instead,
+## explicitly specify either 'multisession' or 'multicore'.
+In the current R
+## session, 'multiprocess' equals 'multicore'.
 ```

 **What's the difference between multisession and multicore?**